-Due to the size of the Company and its workforce the Board does not consider it appropriate to set measurable objectives at this time.
+Due to the size of the Company and its workforce and its current stage of development the Board does not consider it appropriate to set measurable objectives at this time.

 The Company intends to establish measurable objectives at the appropriate stage of its development.